'The Nation's T-Rex': How a Montana mum's tramp led to an incredible discovery

 Kathy washed the fossilised bones in the sink on the back porch, lay them on the basement ping-pong table amid her collected agates and quartz and wondered: Who do you call when you find a dinosaur?

 The Museum of the Rockies started out as a Quonset hut packed with Old West memorabilia on the campus of Montana State University in Bozeman.
-But it was already gaining status as a hotbed of paleontology by the late 1980s, when a phone call from a rancher out in Hell Creek territory led to its biggest boost yet.
+But it was already gaining status as a hotbed of palaeontology by the late 1980s, when a phone call from a rancher out in Hell Creek territory led to its biggest boost yet.

 It was Thanksgiving break when the Wankels loaded the bones on a cardboard meat tray and drove them 560km west to Bozeman.
 In an autumn snow, they backed their station wagon up to the museum loading dock.
 Pat Leiggi, then the chief fossil preparator, walked out without much expectation.